When Is Colemak-DHk Worth Switching To?

 Colemak-DHk is probably not worth it if you are simply looking for the standard modern DH recommendation, if you do not care about the specific k-home-row behavior, or if a legacy variant would only make the switch harder to maintain.

-The fastest way to judge Colemak-DHk is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Colemak-DHk hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Colemak-DHk benefits from explicit comparison and tracking.
 The lesson path, previews, and follow-up drills make it easier to tell whether the legacy choice is actually working for you.